Limitations on the Black Out Period Sample Clauses

 AutoNDA by SimpleDocs

 Limitations on the Black Out Period.
-The Company shall not impose any Black Out Period that is longer than 45 days or in a manner that is more restrictive (including without limitation, as to duration) than the comparable restrictions that the Company may impose on transfers of the Company’s equity securities by its directors and senior executive officers for so long as the Promissory Note remains outstanding.
-Neither the Company nor the Investor shall not deliver any Advance Notice during any Black Out Period.
-If the public announcement of such material, nonpublic information is made during a Black Out Period, the Black Out Period shall terminate immediately after such announcement, and the Company shall immediately notify the Investor of the termination of the Black Out Period.
+The Company shall not impose any Black Out Period (i) that is longer than forty-five (45) consecutive calendar days or more than ninety (90) total calendar days, in each case, during any twelve (12)-month period or (ii) in a manner that is more restrictive (including, without limitation, as to duration) than the comparable restrictions that the Company may impose on transfers of the Company’s equity securities by its directors and senior executive officers.
+In addition, the Company shall not deliver any Advance Notice during any Black Out Period.
+If the public announcement of such material, non-public information is made during a Black Out Period, the Black Out Period shall terminate immediately after such announcement, and the Company shall immediately notify the Investor of the termination of the Black Out Period.

 Limitations on the Black Out Period.
 The Company shall not deliver any Advance Notice during any Black Out Period.
 If the public announcement of such material, nonpublic information is made during a Black Out Period, the Black Out Period shall terminate immediately after such announcement, and the Company shall immediately notify the Investor of the termination of the Black Out Period.